 In this article, we will take a look at 10 of the best PDF editors out there in 2019 that are available for Linux platforms.
-The editors are going to be judged on the basis of their functionalities, portability, ease of installation, price, and convenience.
+The editors are going to be judged based on their functionalities, portability, ease of installation, price, and convenience.

 10 Best PDF Editors for Linux

-So, let’s get going as FOSSLinux brings to you the 10 best PDF editors for Linux.
+So, let’s get going as FOSSLinux brings you the ten best PDF editors for Linux.

 1. PDF Studio

-On the contrary, you can just pay a few bucks more and get your hands on the PRO version, which makes PDF editing a whole lot easier via inline text content editing with reflow.
-In addition, you will also be able to create PDF forms, redact text, reduce the size of your PDF files, and manipulate your PDF file almost like it’s a word document.
-The most significant feature of the PRO version is OCR, which enables you to create text-searchable PDF files out of mere images.
-The PRO version comes with so many other features that it will need a separate article for itself just to discuss the essentials of each of them.
+On the contrary, you can pay a few bucks more and get your hands on the PRO version, which makes PDF editing a whole lot easier via inline text content editing with reflow.
+Also, you will be able to create PDF forms, redact text, reduce the size, and manipulate your PDF, almost like a word document.
+The most significant feature of the PRO version is OCR, which enables you to create text-searchable PDF files out of small images.
+The PRO version comes with so many other features that it will need a separate article for itself to discuss the essentials of each of them.